DirectorWilfred Jackson, Hamilton Luske, Clyde Geronimi

 Still, the single biggest artistic contributions to Cinderella came from the crew of animators that Walt had affectionately coined the Nine Old Men: Frank Thomas, Ollie Johnston, John Lounsbery, Marc Davis, Ward Kimball, Woolie Reitherman, Les Clark, Eric Larson, and Milt Kahl.
 They were as responsible as anyone for creating the Disney house style, and Cinderella marked the turning point where Walt would step back from the production side of the business, giving them greater control over the future of Disney feature animation.
 As a result, Cinderella represents both the culmination of classic Disney animation, and its first baby steps into that future.
 It may have been released at a crossroads for Walt Disney Productions, but they still took the right path going forward.

 Cinderella was produced via traditional cel animation and photographed on 35 mm film by Bob Broughton, F. Bud Mautino, and William J. Tomkin, framed at the Academy aperture of 1.37:1 for its theatrical release.
 Disney has had a troublesome history with bringing their animated classics into the world of High Definition, with many titles having been scrubbed free of any original film grain, and much of the fine detail vanished in the process.
 Cinderella was one of the worst offenders in that regard, with all of the texturing and much of the fine detail having been completely erased.
 In some shots, the lines that represented the pleats in Cinderella’s gown were missing, and even some of the sparkles from the Fairy Godmother’s magic had been wiped out.
 This presentation is sourced from a brand new restoration, utilizing a 4K scan of the original nitrate camera negative stored at the Library of Congress, and with a new High Dynamic Range color grade in HDR10 only.
 The entire process was overseen by Director of Restoration for Walt Disney Studios Kevin Schaeffer, with the final approval of animators Michael Giaimo and Eric Goldberg.
-Only HDR10 is included on the disc, so if they did create a Dolby Vision grade as well, it will likely be confined to Disney+ (although as of this writing, the streaming version appears still to be using the old master).
+(It’s worth nothing that this restoration is also due to hit Disney+ on August 25th, meaning that an exclusive Dolby Vision grade will likely be included, per their usual modus operandi.)

 The improved texturing is true of the background paintings and the ink on the cels as well.
 With traditional hand-drawn cel animation, there are often subtle variations in the inking of the individual cels, which means that the colors can appear to waver or pulse faintly when everything is in motion.
 The digital scrubbing on the old master eliminated that effect, making the costumes in particular look too smooth and monochromatic.
 Now they look like they should, with those subtle imperfections in the inking making everything seem more organic and alive than it did previously.